-- Day-to-Day Responsibilities: Answer client questions and address product issues, strategize with clients about how to get the most out of the software, assist with implementation, onboard new clients, facilitate upsells, save distressed accounts.
+- Day-to-Day Responsibilities: Answer client questions and address product issues, strategize with clients about how to get the most out of the software, assist with implementation, onboard new clients, facilitate upsells, and save distressed accounts.

 - Average Earnings: $80,311 base salary.
 These reps can earn additional variable income in the form of bonuses or profit-sharing, but they usually don’t have commission plans since they’re not quota-carrying.